-Students must pass the Entry Level Mathematics (ELM) test before taking any course in this section.
+Students must pass the Entry Level Mathematics (ELM) test or be exempt from the ELM before taking any course in this section.

 - 2. Natural Sciences (6 units minimum including at least one laboratory course.) - a.
-Physical Science (0-3 units; 3 units minimum must be taken in 2a Physical Science or 2b Earth and Astronomical Science) - b.
-Earth and Astronomical Science (0-3 units; at least 3 units must be taken from 2a or 2b) - c.
+Physical Science (0-3 units; 3 units minimum must be taken in 2a or 2b) - Earth and Astronomical Science (0-3 units; at least 3 units must be taken from 2a or 2b) - c.
 Life Science (3 units minimum) - 3.
-Implications and Explorations in Mathematics and Natural Sciences (0-3 units) - B. Arts and Humanities (9 units minimum) - 1.
+Implications and Explorations in

+Mathematics and Natural Sciences (0-3 units)

+- B. Arts and Humanities (9 units minimum) - 1.
 Introduction to the Arts (3 units minimum) - 2.
 Introduction to the Humanities (3 units minimum) - 3.
-Implications, Explorations and Participatory Experience in the Arts and Humanities (6 units minimum) - C. Social Sciences (6 units minimum) - 1.
-Introduction to the Social Sciences (3 units minimum) - 2.
+Implications, Explorations and Participatory Experience in the Arts and Humanities (3 units minimum) - C. Social Sciences (6 units minimum) - Introduction to the Social Sciences (3 units minimum) - 2.
 Implications and Explorations in the Social Sciences (3 units minimum)